danimelchor/clypi/docs/api/cli.md

 - `group`: optionally define the name of a group to display the option in.
 Adding an option will automatically display the options in a different section of the help page (see the [Argument groups](../learn/getting_started.md#argument-groups) docs).
 - `negative`: defines the negative argument to set a flag as False.
 Useful for flags that have prompts so that they can be programmatically set to False.
 - `defer` (advanced): defers the fetching of a value until the value is used.
 This can be helpful to express complex dependencies between arguments.
 For example, you may not want to prompt if a different option was passed in (see `examples/cli_deferred.py`).
+- `env`: optionally define an environment variable to read the value from.

 ## `Command`